andreidobrinski/docker-kubernetes-course-udemy/notes.md

   - statically provisioned is created ahead of time, before the pod config asks for it
   - dynamically gets created JIT when pod config asks for it
 - PVC is the storage options, the config decides which one it needs
+  - on local (dev) it's the hard drive
+  - on the cloud, there are options based on the cloud provider

+PVC Access Modes

+- ReadWriteOnce: can be used by a single node
+- ReadOnlyMany: multiple nodes can read it
+- ReadWriteMany: multiple nodes can read and write